 At what age can children have orthodontic braces?

-Although braces can straighten teeth at any age, they are usually more effective on children whose bones are still growing and forming.
-Treatment often begins once most adult teeth have erupted, so around age 10-14.
+Although braces can straighten teeth at any age, and braces for adults can achieve excellent results, they are usually more effective on children whose bones are still growing and forming.
+Braces treatment often begins once most adult teeth have erupted.
+That's around age 10-14.

-However, some children start treatment as early as age 7 or 8 if there is a medical reason to do so.
+However, some children start treatment as early as age 6 or 7 if there is a medical reason to do so.
 A lot depends on the type of problem they have and how their adult teeth are coming through.

 Early treatment can help: